40843245/markdown-tutorial/full guide.md

 > why are you always so careless?

++ Example 5: concatenation of 4-level nested blockquotes in non-reversed order and that in reversed order.

->>> I wasn't paying attention because the train was about to leave once we get over there
+      > I wasn't paying attention because the train was about to leave once we get over there
       >> we need to get it treat.
+      >>> sorry to trouble you.
+      >>>> we still have two more weeks left for bird watching,
+      >>>> so you need to be more careful.
+      >>> huh those are the kids from last week.
+      >> they're here again.
+      > how dare they?

+The rendered output looks like this:

+> I wasn't paying attention because the train was about to leave once we get over there
+>> we need to get it treat.
-> sorry to trouble you.
+>>> sorry to trouble you.

-> we still have two more weeks left for bird watching,
+>>>> we still have two more weeks left for bird watching,
+>>>> so you need to be more careful.
+>>> huh those are the kids from last week
+>> they're here again
-> so you need to be more careful. huh those are the kids from last week they're here again how dare they embrace me last time hey you guys stand up and give me your seat but K is injured I'm sorry could
+> how dare they

+embrace me last time hey you
+guys stand up and give me your seat but K is injured I'm sorry could